MisterProtocol/RAND-editor/README.md

 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script. --MOB)

+### Shell files for Macs

+Modern MacOS version hate like crazy to leave core dump files.
+To get an "e" core dump file for debugging purposes, you have to issue "limit core unl" to the top-level shell, then run a couple of shell files in the top-level distribution directory.
+The file "entitlements.sh" creates the file "tmp.entitlements", which contains magic code to allow a core dump to happen.
+Then, the shell file "coredump.sh" uses this to sign a freshly-created "e20/le" binary executable.  "tmp.entitlements" only has to be created once.
+"coredump.sh" has to be re-run on every newly-compiled editor binary that you want to be able to dump core.
+Typically you want a core dump so you can examine what went wrong using the "lldb" debugger.
+Unlike the early days of UNIX, core dump files are not left in the current directory; they're left in "/cores" in a file named with the process ID they represent.
+Cleaning out "/cores" is therefore not only to reclaim space (MacOS core dumps are unbelievably huge) but to avoid confusion.

 ### What to Do First

 Read the `README` file.
 Read the top level `Makefile`, and `e20/Makefile`.